openownership/bods-dev-handbook/style_guide.md

 - 'politically exposed' not 'politically-exposed'
 - 'free text' not 'free-text'
 - do not use constructions like “person(s)”, “the supplier (or suppliers)”, or 'one or more persons'.
 The plural is fine, “persons.”
 - refer to JSON objects as 'objects' not 'blocks' or 'components'

+### Acronyms
+Don't assume everyone is aware of common acronyms.
+When using acronyms it is good practice to include a definition at least once.

+These acronyms are commonly used in the documentation:
+- 'BODS' for 'Beneficial Ownership Data Standard'
+- 'PEP' is used for 'Politically Exposed Persons'

 ### Names and titles
 'Names' refer to JSON keys, codelists and codelist entries used in the schema.